Folklore (Taylor Swift album): Singles

 "Cardigan" serves as the lead single of Folklore.
 It was accompanied by a music video posted to YouTube, directed by Swift and produced by Jil Hardin.
 Both were released on July 24, 2020, alongside the album.
-It was serviced to US pop and adult pop radio formats on July 27.
+It was serviced to US pop and adult contemporary music radio formats on July 27.
 The song debuted at number one on the Billboard Hot 100 chart, becoming Swift's sixth chart-topper and second number-one debut.
 Billboard noted a unique radio rollout for Folklore, where a few of its tracks were simultaneously promoted to multiple radio formats.
 While "Cardigan" impacted pop and adult contemporary, "Exile" was sent to adult alternative radio on August 3, 2020, which had initially peaked at number six on the Hot 100, whereas "Betty" was sent to country radio on August 17, after arriving at number six on the Hot Country Songs chart.
 "The 1" was released as a promotional single in Germany on October 9, 2020; "The 1" had previously reached number four on the Hot 100.
 On July 24, 2021, the first anniversary of Folklore, the original orchestral version of "The Lakes" was also released as a promotional single.